odhs/course_repository/semana-tech-01-go-react/semana-tech-01-go-react-server/README.md

 ### Install Golang

-The project was developed using GO language.
+The server-side project was developed using GO language.

 Download Golang for Ubuntu